CesarPazzi/tw-temp/README.md

 Each Secret must have the proper key generated at the Twitter's Developer page excepting the YAHOO_URL secret.

-The YAHOO_URL must be a Yahoo Weather URL like this one in order to work:
+The YAHOO_URL must be a Yahoo Weather URL like this one in order to work.:

 ```
 https://es-us.noticias.yahoo.com/clima/méxico/tamaulipas/reynosa-24552987/